GOALS AND VALUES

 Central Valley Scholars cares about our environment and we understand that the world is in dire need of environmental change.
 We made it our responsibility to make all the products used or given in our events to be either compostable or recyclable.

-Understanding the overabundance of plastic and China's recent denial to take any more trash from the United States, we changed all of our utensils - including cups, plates, and forks - to compostable paper.
+Understanding the overabundance of plastic, we changed all of our utensils - including cups, plates, and forks - to compostable products.
 Plastic is only used as an ultimate last resort after carefully and tediously brainstorming other alternatives for supplies.